-The Ekosgen paper had been developed in consultation with each of the 11Councils, relevant Government departments and EU funded delivery projects.
-A copy of the final report was circulated which will be used by Local Government to influence the future design and delivery of the Shared Prosperity Fund across the 11 Council areas.
+The Ekosgen paper has been developed in consultation with each of the 11Councils, relevant Government departments and EU funded delivery projects.
+A copy of the final report is enclosed which will be used by Local Government to influence the future design and delivery of the Shared Prosperity Fund across the 11 Council areas.

-An Executive Summary, a copy of which was also circulated highlights the following key principles for a new approach.
+An Executive Summary, a copy of which is also enclosed highlights the following key principles for a new approach.

 Principles and Recommendations for a New Approach in Northern Ireland Principle Commentary National Framework UKSPF should set a national framework defining high level strategic direction, objectives and priorities and alignment with UK strategies.
 Regional and sub-regional priority setting There must be a commitment and processes at regional level to set strategic priorities.
 These should be developed in partnership and based on an evidence-based assessment of need.
 At a sub-regional level, there must be scope to identify and invest in activities that will address local priorities and reflect the local context.
-This must be an underpinning principle that all stakeholders sign up to Ourombia of sub regional funded activities up to.
+This must be an underpinning principle that all stakeholders sign up to.
 Ownership of sub-regional funded activities should rest with local partners.
 Outcomes based Progress and achievements should be measured as outcomes and impacts, rather than activities and outputs.
 KPIs should be set that capture progress as well as final outcomes e.g. progress towards employment.
 Flexible, single pot There must be an assumption of trust so that monies can be disbursed with as few restrictions as possible, balanced with the right degree of scrutiny.
 Monies should be provided in Northern Ireland with no restrictions on capital and revenue allocations or prescriptive allocations by theme.
 Spend should be based on identified need and a holistic approach covering, for example, investment in skills, business support, infrastructure, innovation and so forth.
 There should be a strategic approach to spend, combing all available funding sources to maximise value for money.
 Business support (including social enterprises) should be business-led and include support to invest in the workforce, in equipment, in processes, as well as advice, and specialist business development support.
-Maximum devolution of Northern Ireland should work towards devolving management and delivery management and delivery to sub-regions where there is sufficient capacity and capabilities.
+Maximum devolution of management and delivery Northern Ireland should work towards devolving management and delivery to sub-regions where there is sufficient capacity and capabilities.
 For some activities, there will be a rationale for clusters of areas and partnerships who could act as intermediate bodies, and a regional approach with flexibility for distinctive local need.
 Where appropriate, the approaches used successfully through the city and growth deals could be replicated.
 Attitude to risk Being overly risk averse can inhibit impacts and limits the opportunity to test and learn from new and innovative approaches.
 SPF at UK and regional levels should set an attitude to risk that allows for innovation and moves away from simply funding 'more of the same'.
-Fit for purpose systems and Management, appraisal, monitoring and verification processes that are actively processes should be fit for purpose, not overly used complex and proportionate to the level of funding and scale of activities.
+Fit for purpose systems and processes that are actively used Management, appraisal, monitoring and verification processes should be fit for purpose, not overly complex and proportionate to the level of funding and scale of activities.
 They should be used to review and drive performance.
 Additional layers and processes should not be added over time unless there is a clear rationale and demonstration of added value.
-Management and monitoring systems and processes should be, as far as possible, harmonised with those of other funds and their activities.
-This will make for a more efficient use of project management and administration time and generate consistent data.
-Maximum devolution of management and delivery Attitude to risk Northern Ireland should work towards devolving management and delivery to sub-regions where there is sufficient capacity and capabilities.
-For some activities, there will be a rationale for clusters of areas and partnerships who could act as intermediate bodies, and a regional approach with flexibility for distinctive local need.
-Where appropriate, the approaches used successfully through the cit and growth deals could be replicated.
-Being overly risk averse can inhibit impacts and limits the opportunity to test and learn from new and innovative approaches.
-SPF at UK and regional levels should set an attitude to risk that allow Fit for purpose systems and process that are actively used same'.
-Management, appraisal, monitoring and verification processes shoul be fit for purpose, not overly complex and proportionate to the level of funding and scale of activities.
-They should be used to review and drive performance.
-Additional layers and processes should not be added over time unleas there is a clear rationale and demonstration of added value.
 Management and monitoring systems and processes should be, as far as possible, harmonised with those of other funds and their activities.
 This will make for a more efficient use of project management and administration time and generate consistent data.